 Here’s a strange fact about me: I’m almost always happy but very rarely cheerful.

-So, if I appear cheerful to others, and feel cheerful myself, how can I describe myself as “not a very cheerful person”?
+So if I appear cheerful to others, and feel cheerful myself, why would I describe myself as “not a very cheerful person”?

 Because I define cheerfulness a little differently.